Evernest/Evernest/doc/api-draft-v2.md

 #### URL

-Although API endpoints can varie due to the differences between objects, they try to follow the template `/{object}/{action}/{arguments}`.
+Although API endpoints can varie due to the differences between objects, they try to follow the template `/{object}/{selector}/{action}/{arguments}`.

 `{object}` can be `Event`, `Stream`, `Source`, `User`, `Right`, `UserRight`.

+`{selector}` indicates which object is targeted.
+Some actions may not need any selection.

 Available values for `{action}` depends on the object and `{arguments}` depend on the action itself.